 Illnesses from Mosquitos in Costa Rica

-There are three main mosquito born illnesses you need to think about in Costa Rica.
-Let’s start with the one everyone is talking about.
+There are three main mosquito-borne illnesses you need to think about in Costa Rica.
+These are Zika, Dengue, and Chikungunya.

 Zika Virus